prize Him too!

 Of course, I remember this.
-I will not forget it till the end of my life.
+I will not forget it until the end of my life.

 Jews?
-Some of them have been loitered about here.
+Some of them have loitered about here.

 The little girl?
-This was Marysia, Mateychak's youngest daughter.
+That was Marysia, Mateychak's youngest daughter.

 She was three years old.
 Very talented was she.
 She became a schoolmistress!

 No. I was not involved in hiding anyone at that time.

 I think it was in 1943 someone was around our barn.

 Only in the nighttime.
 Several times, I put some eggs and bread there.